-With that in mind, MSPC believes that any federal privacy bill, including the SAFE DATA Act, should establish a uniform, nationwide and consumer-centric federal data privacy law that includes these principles:
+With that in mind, we believe federal privacy legislation should establish a uniform, nationwide and consumer-centric federal data privacy law that embodies these principles:

-1. Industry Neutrality and Equal Protection for Consumers Across Business Sectors - Federal data privacy frameworks and legislation should apply requirements to all industries that handle personal data and not place a disproportionate burden on certain sectors of the economy while simultaneously alleviating other sectors from providing equal protection of consumer data.
-An equivalent data privacy standard should apply, regardless of whether a business directly collected data from a consumer or obtained it in a business-to-business transaction.
-In short, a federal privacy law should provide consumers' data with uniform legal protections across all industries handling it.

-- 2. Direct Statutory Obligations (Rather than Contractual Requirements Alone) for All Entities that Contact Consumer Data - Effective consumer protection regulations cannot be achieved by relying on some businesses to regulate the conduct of other businesses through contracts alone.
+- 1. Industry Neutrality and Equal Protection for Consumers Across Business Sectors Federal data privacy frameworks and legislation should apply requirements to all industries that handle personal data and not place a disproportionate burden on certain sectors of the economy while simultaneously alleviating other sectors from providing equal protection of consumer data.
+An equivalent data privacy standard should apply, regardless of whether a business directly collected data from a consumer or obtained it in a business-to-business transaction. - 2.
+Direct Statutory Obligations (Rather than Contractual Requirements Alone) for All Entities that Contact Consumer Data - Effective consumer protection regulations cannot be achieved by relying on some businesses to regulate the conduct of other businesses through contracts alone.
 Data service providers and other third parties need direct statutory obligations to ensure they comply with relevant privacy laws, particularly those offering transmission, storage, analytical processing or other consumer data services for thousands of small businesses. - 3.
 Preservation of Customer Rewards and Benefits Any federal data privacy framework should preserve the ability of consumers and businesses to voluntarily establish mutually beneficial business-customer relationships and set the terms of those relationships.
-Federal law should include safe harbors to ensure that consumers can purchase, or otherwise obtain, the goods and services they want by taking advantage of benefits, incentives or enhanced services they earn from being loyal customers, even if other customers choose not to engage in such programs.
-For businesses to offer such programs, they must necessarily keep track of the business transactions of their customers who choose to enroll so that they can offer rewards and allocate benefits. - 4.
+Federal law should include safe harbors to ensure that consumers can purchase, or otherwise obtain, the goods and services they want by taking advantage of benefits, incentives or enhanced services they earn from being loyal customers, even if other customers choose not to engage in such programs. - 4.
 Transparency and Customer Choice Consumers deserve to know what categories of personal data businesses collect and how that data is generally used.
-These policies should be clearly disclosed in company privacy policies readily accessible to consumers to ensure that they can learn how customer data is collected and used by the business to provide goods or services.
-These obligations should apply to all businesses handling consumers' personal data, including service providers and third parties. - 5.
-Accountability for Business's Own Actions Privacy law should not include terms that could potentially expose businesses, including contractors and franchises, to liability for the actions or noncompliance of a business partner.
-Those business partners should be responsible for their own compliance and any resulting liability.
-In particular, consumer-facing businesses should not be unfairly saddled with liability if other types of businesses do not fulfill their own obligations under the law. - 6.
-Data Security & Breach Notification A federal data privacy law should include a reasonable data security standard for all businesses handling consumer data, as well as a uniform process for businesses suffering a data security breach to notify affected individuals.
-Currently, consumer-facing industry sectors are required to comply with 54 state and U.S. territorial laws on data breach notification requirements, and nearly half of the states have enacted data security laws.
-However, financial institutions and service providers are often exempt from these state breach notice requirements.
-All businesses handling consumers' data should be required to protect personal data and provide notice of their own security breaches when they occur.
+These policies should be clearly disclosed in company privacy policies readily accessible to consumers.
+These obligations should apply to all businesses handling consumers' personal data, including service providers and third parties.